HoangLa95/qualitedevs2/PSs/ps1.md

 ```

 - Click on **Invite members** at the top right.
-- Add your supervisor with the **Maintainer** role, which gives them almost as much control over the project as the **Owner** role.
+- Add your instructor with the **Maintainer** role, which gives them almost as much control over the project as the **Owner** role.

 :::{important} DO NOT FORGET!
-**If your supervisor is not added to your project, they will not be able to evaluate it, and you will receive a grade of 0!**
+**If your instructor is not added to your project, they will not be able to evaluate it, and you will receive a grade of 0!**
 :::

 7. Go back to the [objectives](#objectives) and check the points you have mastered.
 Practice the commands and points you have not fully understood yet.
-Call your supervisor over if necessary.
+Call your instructor over if necessary.

 :::{important} Your remote repository at the end of the session
 At the end of the session, your remote repository should look like this: